mathsgod/r-db/README.md

 ```

 ### populate
-populate is used to select related data from other table, it will auto check the relationship between tables
+populate is used to select related data from other table, it will auto check the relationship between tables by primary key
 ```php
 class UserRole{